ecmwf/ecflow/README.rst

 In addition, it allows checking of the suite, testing the defined interrelations between tasks, and other references and limits.

+The REST API enables integration to cloud workflows where http calls are commonly used to trigger events. ecFlow REST API supports all user and client commands available to the command line tool.

 Documentation
 -------------